-This blog post is about the “being in the now” philosophy, and about the “law of attraction” philosophy: what are their similarities and differences?
+This article is about the “being in the now” philosophy, and about the “law of attraction” philosophy: what are their similarities and differences?

 The time has come to discuss the idea of “being in the now”, and some ideas that are linked to that concept.

 I will argue that even if one does succeed in one’s efforts to “be in the now”, this may sometimes (even most times) lead to more problems and pain, not less.